Working at Teach First

 Apprenticeships aren’t just for those new to the workplace.
 We’re using our apprenticeship levy to make sure our people have the skills and knowledge needed to grow in their roles.
 We offer apprenticeship options in management, project management and many more.
 We’re open to discussing converting many roles into apprenticeships where a government approved scheme exists.

 We’ve all experienced good and bad management.
 And we all know which we’d like more of.
-We want our people to excel as managers so their teams can too.
-We provide specific development opportunities and support for our managers.
+That’s why we provide specific development opportunities so our managers and teams can excel.

 Sometimes getting experience outside of Teach First or having a bit of a break from the norm will help you grow.
 And we know that you’ll bring what you learn back with you, so we can grow too.
 We offer career break options for all our employees with two or more years’ service.